triton-inference-server/tensorflow_backend/README.md

 ### What versions of TensorFlow are supported by this backend?

-The TensorFlow backend supports both TensorFlow 1.x and 2.x.
-Each release of Triton will container support for a specific 1.x and 2.x version.
+Starting from 23.04, the TensorFlow backend only supports TensorFlow 2.x.
 You can find the specific version supported for any release by checking the Release Notes which are available from the main [server](https://github.com/triton-inference-server/server) repo.